 (1) What is the estimated amount of the aggregate reduction in surplus, (for agreements other than those under which the insurer may unilaterally cancel for reasons other than for nonpayment of premium or other similar credits that are reflected in Section 2 above) of termination of ALL reinsurance agreements, by either party, as of the date of this statement?
-Where necessary, the company may consider the current or anticipated experience of the business reinsured in making this estimate. \$ N/A
+Where necessary, the company may consider the current or anticipated experience of the business reinsured in making this estimate.
+N/A.

 (2) Have any new agreements been executed or existing agreements amended, since January 1 of the year of this statement, to include policies or contracts that were in force or which had existing reserves established by the company as of the effective date of the agreement?

-Yes () No (X) If yes, what is the amount of reinsurance credit, whether an asset or a reduction of liability, taken for such new agreements or amendments? \$ N/A
+If yes, what is the amount of reinsurance credit, whether an asset or a reduction of liability, taken for such new agreements or amendments?
+N/A.

-- B. The Company did not have uncollectible reinsurance at December 31, 2018. - C. The Company did not have any commutation of ceded reinsurance at December 31, 2018. - D. The Company's certified reinsurer's rating has not been downgraded or its status subject to revocation at December 31, 2018.
+B. The Company did not have uncollectible reinsurance at December 31, 2019 or 2018.

+C. The Company did not have any commutation of ceded reinsurance at December 31, 2019 or 2018.

+D. The Company's certified reinsurer's rating has not been downgraded or its status subject to revocation at December 31, 2019 or 2018.